Chart Color Schemes

 Knoxfield is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Knoxfield's dwelling structures, as per the latest Census, consisted of 79.3% houses and 20.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Melbourne metro had 83.4% houses and 16.7% other dwellings.
-Home ownership in Knoxfield was higher at 37.9%, with mortgaged dwellings at 38.9% and rented ones at 23.1%.
-The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $421 compared to Melbourne metro's $2,000 and $400 respectively.
-Nationally, Knoxfield's mortgage repayments were higher at $2,000 compared to Australia's average of $1,863, and rents were substantially higher at $421 versus the national figure of $375.
+As per the latest Census evaluation in Knoxfield, 79.3% of dwellings were houses, with the remaining 20.7% comprising semi-detached homes, apartments, and other types.
+In comparison, Melbourne metropolitan area had 83.4% houses and 16.7% other dwellings.
+Home ownership in Knoxfield stood at 37.9%, with mortgaged dwellings at 38.9% and rented ones at 23.1%.
+The median monthly mortgage repayment in the area was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $421, compared to Melbourne metro's $2,000 for rent and $400 for weekly rent.
+Nationally, Knoxfield's mortgage repayments exceeded the Australian average of $1,863, and rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing